CrashCortez/RetroMPV/README.md

 [See the Guide here](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu)

-You Can also enter teh setup via terminal.
+You Can also enter the setup via terminal.
 ```shell
  sudo ./RetroPie-Setup/retropie_setup.sh
 ```